org-cloudbees-dragan/traditional-ha/README.md

 * open Firefox on your PC

 ## Disable HTTPS Only mode and add the CloudBees host names

+If you hit SSL cert issues in your browser, do teh following:  (Haven't checked yet how to do this in Chrome)

 * As the demo HAProxy doesn't support HTTPS/SSL yet, we use Firefox with disabled `HTTPS only mode`.
 * It doesn't matter which of the following options you choose, you need to disable HTTPS an adjust the following exceptions: